Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Summary of Technical Contributions

 \section{Summary of Technical Contributions}

-Our theoretical framework is inspired by \citet{li2019towards}, but extends to understanding transformers, and constructing ICL format data to facilitate analysis.
-Our crucial technical contributions are mainly reflected in the following four keypoints.
+Our theoretical framework is inspired by Li et al.~\cite{li2019towards}, but extends to understanding transformers, and constructing ICL format data to facilitate analysis.
+Our crucial technical contributions and theoretical advancements are highlighted in the following three key aspects: